Be part of this journey!

 Outreach and education

 Everything we do at Project SNOWstorm is shared with the public.
 All of our tracking maps are available and updated regularly as new transmissions come in, with email alerts and regular blog posts explaining in fascinating detail what we're doing.
-Our collaborating partners at Hawk Mountain Sanctuary in Pennsylvania are currently developing school curricula based on Snowy Owls and SNOWstorm's data, and we happily cooperate with students and teachers who want to use our data in classroom projects and workshops.
+We happily cooperate with students and teachers who want to use our data in classroom projects and workshops.

 Analysis and publications

 Project SNOWstorm's tracking work represents the largest and most diverse set of winter movement data for snowy owls anywhere in the world, and we're drilling down into it to see what it reveals about these Arctic migrants, the habitats they use, and how best to protect and conserve them.
+We continue to publish a stream of peer-reviewed scientific articles based on our research, so our findings inform the wider conservation of snowy owls, in such prestigious international journals as Nature, Ornithology and Ibis.
 We're supporting the work of Rebecca McCabe, a Ph.D. candidate at McGill University, whose doctoral research uses our data to explore a number of aspects of snowy owl winter ecology.
-And we continue to publish a stream of peer-reviewed scientific articles based on our research, so our findings inform the wider conservation of snowy owls.

 Who We Are